nvinayvarma189/nvinayvarma189.github.io/content/til/platform-engineering.md

 1. **SRE team** - focuses on monitoring, observability, and reliability of systems.
     Tasks like:
     a.
 Setting up Monitoring platforms (Prometheus, Grafana), Messaging platforms (Kafka, Rabbit MQ, Amazon SQS), and Data platforms (Hadoop, Apache Spark), etc. [Reference](https://youtu.be/0uuOJ1gzcyE?t=101)
     b.
 Working on reaching SLAs, SLOs, and SLIs.
 [Reference](https://cloud.google.com/blog/products/devops-sre/sre-fundamentals-slis-slas-and-slos)
 2. **DevX team** - Providing developers with the tools, services, and automated workflows they need to do their job.
     Tasks like:
     a.
 Creating alerts, and providing a framework for building products.
     b.
 Creating pipelines, documentation, and setting up standards across the company to help application development teams move quicker.
 3. **Cloud Engineering team** - They deal with the nuts and bolts of cloud infrastructure.
     Tasks Like:
     a.
 Setting up a VPC and configuring cloud (example: AWS) resources (compute instances, Kubernetes clusters).
-Cost management, billing, security, etc
+Cost management, billing, security, etc.
     b.
-Policies, Managing compliance, and Cost Monitoring
+Policies, Managing compliance, and Cost Monitoring.

 In the company I work for, we have a single Platform team that takes care of SRE & DevX.
 An Infrastructure team that takes care of Cloud Engineering.